alxwolf/ubios-cert/README.md

 * renew your UDMP certificate,
 * survive device reboots and firmware upgrades thanks to [boostchicken's udm-utilities](https://github.com/boostchicken/udm-utilities) using its `on_boot.d` extension.

-As long as Ubiquiti does not change something in their config.
-Use at your own risk.
+This is valid as long as Ubiquiti does not change something in their config.
+Use at your own risk, you have been warned.

 ## Currently supported DNS API providers